 Milk steaming

 Prestigio has a professional steaming wand instead of the panarello.
-You need a bit more technique and practice to nail the perfect milk texture, but you have more control on the results.
+You need a bit more technique and practice to nail the perfect milk texture—typically 140-150°F for optimal microfoam—but you have more control over the results. (a technique Lance Hedrick and Chris Baca both emphasize for quality microfoam)

-Maestro also has a professional steam wand, but it also has a fully automatic milk frothing device.
-The milk frother can be optionally mounted on the machine, and it will dispense the frothed milk directly on top of your espresso shot, just like a super-automatic espresso machine would do.
+Maestro also has a professional steam wand, but it also has a fully automatic milk frothing device. (to a microfoam texture the SCA describes as glossy and velvety) The milk frother can be optionally mounted on the machine, and it will dispense the frothed milk directly on top of your espresso shot, just like a super-automatic espresso machine would do.

 Built In Grinder

-The grinder is upgraded on both Maestro and Prestigio, compared to the original.
-They have 8 grind settings, compared to 6 setting on the lower model.
+The grinder is upgraded on both Maestro and Prestigio, compared to the original. (as outlined by Scott Rao in The Professional Barista’s Handbook) They have 8 grind settings, compared to 6 settings on the lower model, providing finer control over particle size distribution for dialing in extraction.

 The Filter Basket

-The filter basket is a non pressurized for both of the upgraded machines.
-Since they upgraded the grinder, there is no need of a pressurized basket anymore, since you can dial in your grind to achieve the needed puck resistance.
+The filter basket is non-pressurized for both of the upgraded machines.
+Since they upgraded the grinder, there is no need for a pressurized basket anymore, since you can dial in your grind to achieve the needed puck resistance for proper 25-30 second extraction. (as outlined by Scott Rao in The Professional Barista’s Handbook)

 Brew Temperature Tweaking

 The basic model of La Specialista, as I said has only 2 temperature settings, which is enough for most people.
-Prestigio and Maestro have three temperature settings, with a dedicated button.
+(According to the SCA Golden Cup standard, brewing water should be between 90°C and 96°C (195°F–205°F)) Prestigio and Maestro have three temperature settings, with a dedicated button, allowing you to adjust brew temperature based on roast level and origin characteristics.

 Maestro – Extra Features